centaurreader/coding-challenge/README.md

 Below are two coding challenges, one focused on backend, the other focused on frontend.
 Please complete the challenge most appropriate for the role you are applying for.

 The challenges are not intended to take a significant amount of time.
-If you feel like  are taking more than a couple hours to complete, please feel free to reach out to us.
+If you feel like the challenges are taking more than a couple hours to complete, please feel free to reach out to us.

 When you are done, please send your code to (coding-challenge@daupler.com).
 You are welcome to send a zipped folder or share it using Github.